Links on Android Authority may earn us a commission. Learn more.

 Verizon 5G cities

-Verizon’s 5G network uses 28GHz and 39GHz bands, both of which are high-band millimeter wave (mmWave) frequencies.
-That means the network can produce high speeds but isn’t the best when it comes to coverage and building penetration — making it difficult if not impossible to use 5G indoors.
+Verizon’s 5G network uses 28GHz and 39GHz bands, both high-band millimeter wave (mmWave) frequencies.
+That means the network can produce high speeds but isn’t the best for coverage and building penetration — making it difficult if not impossible to use 5G indoors.

-Our very own Eric Zeman tested Verizon’s 5G network last year in Chicago and was able to reach a maximum peak download speed of 1.256Gbps.
+Our own Eric Zeman tested Verizon’s 5G network back in 2019 while in Chicago and reached a maximum peak download speed of 1.256Gbps.
 To put this into context, the speed allows you to download a 50-minute episode of Stranger Things in about 12 seconds.

-However, those results were achieved by practically standing under the 5G nodes.
+However, we achieved those results by practically standing under the 5G nodes.
 Across the city, the average download speed was a lot slower (but still fast) at 594Mbps.

-Verizon has deployed 5G in 35 cities across the US so far, with more joining the list soon.
-You can check out these cities below and click on any of them to see exactly which parts of the city are covered.
+Verizon has deployed 5G in many cities across the US, with more joining the list soon.
+You can check out these cities below.
+Additionally, you can check out Verizon’s coverage map to see 5G markets in more detail.

 Verizon’s 5G cities: